-To be surprised, astonished, or amazed when a person sins is an insufficient understanding of the Gospel.
+To be surprised, astonished, or amazed when a person sins is an insufficient understanding of the gospel.
 Way back in the garden of Eden a man and woman chose to sin (Genesis 3:7).

-A clean thing cannot come out of an unclean thing (Job 14:4), which means sin was spread to all of us.
+Their decision to not believe God, choosing to trust Satan, became a big problem for us because they were the people who produced us.
+A clean thing cannot come out of an unclean thing (Job 14:4), which means sin spread to all of us.
 See Romans 5:12, 3:10-12, 3:23.

 Personally, I would not want to surround myself with people who are surprised at my ongoing battles with sin.
 I don’t need their astonishment; I need their help.
 Each time I have started a small group, I have told the members of those groups that I will sin against every person in the group.